-Metra's 2025 Budget is proposed at 4,841 positions, of which 4,209 are Metra-controlled, 284 are UP-controlled, and 348 are BNSF-controlled.
-Although the total headcount between the 2025 Budget and the 2024 Budget increases by 142 positions, there are large transfers of employees from UP to Metra between the 2024 Budget and the 2025 Budget.
+Metra's 2025 Budget is proposed at 4,841 positions, of which 4,209 are Metra-controlled, 284 are UPcontrolled, and 348 are BNSF-controlled.
+Between the 2025 Budget and the 2024 Budget, there are large transfers of employees from UP to Metra.
 Due to uncertainty regarding which activities will transfer and when, the 2024 Budget and related headcounts did not assume any transfers.
 However, the 2025 Budget assumes that Transportation Operations and certain station, platform, and yard maintenance activities are transferring from UP to Metra during the first quarter of 2025.
 Maintenance of Vehicle (Mechanical) activities and customer service activities transferred in 2024.
 In total, more than 800 employees and positions are transferring from UP to Metra.

-The budget-over-budget net increase of 93 positions is primarily additional positions needed to perform transferred UP activities related to station, platform, and yard maintenance (20); additional dispatchers (15) and signal maintainers (10); additional training headcount related to new FRA mandates (12); and additional headcount related to upgrading Metra's Operations Technology and PTC areas (10) to mitigate cybersecurity threats.
+The budget-over-budget net increase of 90 positions is primarily additional positions needed to perform transferred UP activities related to station, platform, and yard maintenance (20); additional dispatchers (15) and signal maintainers (10); additional training headcount related to new FRA mandates (12); and additional headcount related to upgrading Metra's Operations Technology and PTC areas (10) to mitigate cybersecurity threats.
 The 2025 Budget also includes nine additional positions in the Capital Project Delivery department to manage and administer an increasing workload for capital projects and 12 additional Engineering workers, who were previously furloughed during the winter months and will now be retained to assist with the maintenance of stations, platforms, and other structures.